Tharun007-TK/scholarflow-ai-agent/README.md

 3.  **Summarize** complex topics into key takeaways.
 4.  **Generate** active recall flashcards.
 5.  **Answer** your questions via a RAG-powered chat.
+6.  **Automate** your calendar by directly adding study sessions to Google Calendar.

 ---